Understanding lumps

 Advice and guidance

-If you discover a lump in your breast, it's important to contact your doctor as soon as possible.
-Your doctor will advise you on the next steps, including what type of examination may be most appropriate for you.
+If you find a lump in your breast, it is important to contact your doctor as soon as possible.
+Your doctor will advise you on the next steps, including which type of examination may be most appropriate for you.

 The referral process

-If your doctor thinks further investigation is necessary, you may be referred to a breast disease specialist.
-This could be a radiologist, oncologist or surgeon, depending on your situation.
+If your doctor believes that further investigation is necessary, you may be referred to a breast specialist.
+This could be a radiologist, oncologist, or surgeon, depending on your situation.

 Treatment options

-The treatment of a breast lump depends on its cause.
-Benign lumps can be monitored or removed if they cause discomfort.
-If the lump is malignant, treatment may include surgery, radiation therapy, chemotherapy or a combination of these.
+The treatment of a lump in the breast depends on its cause.
+Benign lumps can be monitored, or they can be removed if they cause discomfort.
+If the lump is malignant, treatment may include surgery, radiation therapy, chemotherapy, or a combination thereof.

 After care and follow-up

-After treatment, regular follow-up is important to ensure the lump doesn't return and that there are no complications.
-Your doctor will recommend a schedule for follow-up visits and additional tests.
+After treatment, regular follow-up is important to ensure that the lump does not return and that there are no complications.
+Your doctor will recommend a schedule for follow-up visits and further tests.

-If you have further questions or concerns about a lump in your breast, feel free to book an appointment with one of our specialists.
+If you have any further questions or concerns regarding a lump in your breast, please feel free to book an appointment with one of our specialists.
 We are here to help and guide you through the process.